Črna Prst: Flora and botany

-The floral richness of the vast grassy slopes have fascinated botanists and visitors to the mountain world since the late 18th century, in particular the meadows of flowers on Črna Prst.
-The exceptionally diverse flora are due to the geography of the ridge, which experiences a mixed alpine and coastal climate, as well as the unique rock composition.

 One of the first botanists to visit the mountain may have been Franz Xaver von Wulfen, who in 1789 mentioned a sample of Geranium argenteum from Črna Prst sent to him by Karl von Zois.
 It is unlikely that Zois himself visited the mountain, but his pickers definitely did.
 The reputation of the mountain was consolidated by botanist Žiga Graf by publications on the flora of the mountain in the 1830s.
 Muzio Tommasini, mayor of Trieste, visited the mountain in 1840, and interest in the flora of the mountain was furthered after Frederick Augustus II of Saxony visited the mountain in 1841.

 Several species that are rare elsewhere in Slovenia flourish on the slopes of Črna Prst.
-White adder’s mouth (Malaxis monophyllos) grows on the shaded Bohinj side.
+White adder's mouth (Malaxis monophyllos) grows on the shaded Bohinj side.
 So do the clasping twistedstalk (Streptopus amplexifolius) and Hieracium prenanthoides, although these also grow among tall herbs on the sunny southern slopes of the mountain.
 The giant bellflower (Campanula latifolia) thrives on the slopes of Lisec in avalanche gullies overgrown with tall herb communities, green alder and sycamore and beech trees.

 Five species of European conservation importance inhabit Črna Prst: the short-haired sandwort (Moehringia villosa), the "queen of the Alps" (Eryngium alpinum), the Bertoloni columbine (Aquilegia bertolonii), the yellow lady's slipper orchid (Cypripedium calceolus) and Zois' bellflower (Campanula zoysii).